Momentum (TobyMac album)

-Momentum is the debut studio album from American recording artist TobyMac.
+Momentum is the debut solo studio album from American recording artist TobyMac.
 It was released on November 6, 2001, through ForeFront Records.

-The album was well received and was nominated for a Grammy.
+The album was well received and was nominated for a Grammy for Best Rock Gospel Album in 2003.
 It contains a message of tolerance and diversity in society.

-Musically it has an urban pop sound which HM commented contains shadows of early DC Talk material.
+Musically it has an urban pop sound which HM Magazine described as containing shadows of early DC Talk material.
 In 2003, Re:Mix Momentum was released.

 Background

 In the later months of 2000, DC Talk, announced plans to take a hiatus.
 In November an album, Intermission: The Greatest Hits, was released to commemorate the break.
 Following this, an extended play titled Solo was released on April 24, 2001, implying that solo careers were impending.
 The first two solo releases were Empty, released July 3 by Tait and Stereotype Be released August 28 by Kevin Max.
 Momentum's release was pushed back due to the September 11 attacks, and was released on November 6, 2001.